-To begin with I stayed in my job as a nursery school teacher and continued seeing clients in voluntary placements.
-Working with a variety of client groups broadened my counselling experience, however I was eager to move on.
-I felt stuck and discussed this in supervision.
+It made sense to stay in my job as a nursery school teacher whilst continuing to see clients in voluntary placements.
+I recognized that working with a variety of client groups was broadening my counselling experience and at the same time I was eager to move on.
 My supervisor and I sat with the dilemma of wanting to do something practical towards building my private practice, whilst not knowing what to do.

 I left supervision sessions feeling more grounded and optimistic.
 Amazingly I would return home to one or two enquiries left on my answer phone.
 This occurred enough times for me view it as one of those strange and mysterious things that tend to happen when something within me changes.

 Gradually my private practice built up.
 Most of the people who approached me for counselling had heard about my work from fellow trainees or former clients.
-I began to get an overall picture of how things work.
-Basically it is all about connections and even very vague connections such as a friend of a friend’s sister can result in an enquiry.
-Furthermore connections can go back many years, I still have a few recommendations from parents whose children were at the nursery school.
+I began to get an overall picture of how connections can result in an enquiry and that connections can go back many years, I still have a few recommendations from parents whose children were at the nursery school.

-Nowadays the internet allows for numerous connections.
-People landing on your website might be dismissed as a slight and fleeting moment.
-However in that moment a photo or a few words may catch their interest and perhaps they will return.
-My own impression is that it helps to be visible in several places for example, your website, reputable directories, Twitter, Pinterest and your Facebook business page.
-Then people can build up a picture of who you are and the therapeutic services that you offer.
-Contacting a therapist or supervisor can be daunting and I hope that with all the personal information available this becomes a little easier.
+The internet allows for numerous connections.
+People landing on my website might be dismissed as a slight and fleeting moment.
+Nonetheless, in that moment a photo or a few words may catch their interest and perhaps they will return.
+I find that it helps to be visible in several places, my website, appropriate directories, Twitter, Pinterest and my Facebook business page.
+Then people can build up a picture of who I am and the therapeutic services that I offer.
+Contacting a therapist or supervisor can be daunting and I hope that with all the personal information available online this becomes a little easier.

 I enjoy connecting with colleagues both online and offline.
 I like being sociable and there is great scope for supporting and learning from each other.
 This includes therapeutic theory and practice as well as understanding social media and how to use it for networking.
 I have found groups that are relevant to me through my professional organisations, friend and colleague recommendations, Facebook and LinkedIn.

-Onlinevents https://www.onlinevents.co.uk are a brother and sister team.
-They offer wonderful learning resources for people who are working in the counselling / therapy field.
-This includes online groups, free online CPD with therapy, networking and social media topics.
+Coming across Onlinevents https://www.onlinevents.co.uk has added to the richness of my learning and networking experiences.
+They are a brother and sister team offering wonderful learning resources for people who are working in the counselling / therapy field.
+Resources include online groups, free online CPD with therapy, networking and social media topics.
 They also run an online library with a collection of video interviews, workshops and conference presentations.